eea/eea.docker.eionet/README.md

-# Eionet Plone Image (based on https://github.com/plone/plone.docker)
+# Eionet Plone Docker Image

 This repository published the Docker image, but it shouldn't be used for docker-compose based deployments, only for development.
 See the `DEVELOP.md` file for details.

+Docker Image is based on [official Plone docker image](https://github.com/plone/plone.docker)

 Deployments should be done using
 [Eionet - WWW](https://github.com/eea/eea.rancher.catalog/tree/master/templates/www-eionet)